sebmatecho/health_insurance/readme.md

 <img src="SHAP/plots.png" width="600" height="300" />

 This is also reflected by the Beeswarm plot, cleary showing two clusters for each of the *previously insured* and *vehicle damage* features.
-So, it seems that
+So, when previously insurance is low (no previously insured), SHAP value increases, this makes sense as people with no insurance are more likely to get one when offered.
+Also, when vehicle damage is high (customer got vehicle damaged inthe past), SHAP values are high.

 <img src="SHAP/summary_plot.png" width="600" height="300" />

 #### Model Individual Interpration
+In case a particular profile is of interest, an independent analysis can be made.
+For example, the following plot corresponds to the profile of a 21 years old female with driving license in the region code 17, previously insured whose car is less than a year old with no previous car damage and current yearly premium of 33255 reached by sales channel coded as 160	and after being about two months with the company.

 <img src="SHAP/waterfall.png" width="600" height="300" />

 ## API